alej0varas/django-registration-rest-framework/README.rst

-.. note: THIS REPOSITORY IS *NOT* MAINTAINED ANYMORE.
+.. note:: THIS REPOSITORY IS *NOT* MAINTAINED ANYMORE.

 ====================================
  Django Registration Rest Framework